 Karen and Paul Soares once earned a combined income of $300,000, which they needed to maintain two homes and several vehicles.
 Now the couple travels the country, earning wages as musicians and living full-time in a 37-foot 2000 Winnebago.

-Their address in July: Parked next to a blueberry farm somewhere in western Oregon.
+Their address when we spoke to them: Parked next to a blueberry farm somewhere in western Oregon.

 If that lifestyle sounds idyllic, don’t quit your job and start shopping for a recreational vehicle (RV) just yet.
 First, you’ll need to examine your feelings about cramped quarters, other people’s judgments, and watching nearly every possession you own disappear in the rear-view mirror.